Types of Bank Accounts in India PDF: Check the Account Types, List, Features, Advantages, and Other Details

 What is a savings account?

-• The savings account is open to save money and take interest in that money.
+• A savings account is open to save money and take interest in that money.

 • It is a beneficial account where you can take a small interest.